mkdocs/mkdocs/docs/user-guide/choosing-your-theme.md

 ## Third Party Themes

-A list of third party themes can be found in the MkDocs [community wiki].
-If you have created your own, please feel free to add it to the list.
+A list of third party themes can be found at the [community wiki] page and [Best-of-MkDocs].
+If you have created your own, please add them there.

 [third party themes]: #third-party-themes
 [theme]: configuration.md#theme